-Many schools are still noncompliant with the Right to Education infrastructure criteria laid down and the problem is more serious in rural areas.
+Many schools are still non-compliant with the Right to Education infrastructure criteria laid down and the problem is more serious in rural areas.
 Common amenities like safe drinking water, toilets need to be provided.
-Weak infrastructure in schools which is working on getting a bullet train is a bit ironical.
+Weak infrastructure in schools that are working on getting a bullet train is a bit ironic.

 The bottom line is following the rate race and trying to win it instead of being different and following one’s passion.